codeandfury/developer.onsip.com/content/WebAPI/Agent.md

 ## Agent Add Account

 As an Agent, this requests creates a new account.
-Immediate after the account is created, the onSIP branded billing emails are sent to the email address.
+Immediate after the account is created, the OnSIP branded billing emails are sent to the email address.

-If you

 ### Authentication & Authorization